Creative and geometric times in physics, mathematics, logic, and philosophy: Relation to the philosophy of time

+In fact, starting in reversed order, B-theorists regard positioning in time in dyadic relational terms: given two events $E_1$ and $E_2$, it is either the case that $E_1$ is before $E_2$, or simultaneous to $E_2$, or after $E_2$ \cite{pauri2007time}.
+Clearly, these relations are somehow $\vir$static", i.e., they are not tensed and hold unchanged since ever and forever.

+On the contrary, A-theorists uphold the view that characterizes the positioning of events in time with a monadic attribution: given an event $E$, it is either the case that $E$ is present, or past, or future \cite{pauri2007time}.

-Regarding the metaphysical status of time, the B-theory naturally fits to the spacetime of (deterministic) classical theory and the theory of relativity, where events are organised on a 4-dimensional manifold.
-Moreover, B-theorists uphold Eternalism -- i.e., the doctrine that all events are temporally on an equal footing and their relation of being in the past, present or future of each other -- merely reflects their placement on the manifold \cite{sep-time}.
-Clearly, the concept of geometric time as expressed above falls into this B-theory camp.
+Concerning the metaphysical status of time, the B-theory aligns more naturally with the spacetime structure of (deterministic) classical physics and relativity theory, where events are organized on a 4-dimensional manifold.
+Moreover, B-theorists tend to endorse Eternalism, i.e., the doctrine that all events are temporally on an equal footing and their relation of being in the past, present or future of each other merely reflects their placement on the manifold \cite{sep-time} (but, as we will see, this is not necessarily the case).
+Clearly, the concept of geometric time as expressed above fits best with the worldview offered by the B-theory camp.